 Click the + Create User button.

-Fill in the username, password, full name, email, enter superuser for the Role, and save it.
+Fill in the username, password, full name, email, enter superuser for the Role, and save the new user.

 This will create your favorite new superuser account

-Try to logout and log back in with your new account to make sure everything works ok.
+Try to log out and log back in with your new account to make sure everything works (if not you can still log in as elastic).

 4. Configure and run Metricbeat